New patterns in high-speed granular flows: Introduction

 We have conducted simulations of granular flows down flat and steep inclines with frictional side walls using a discrete element model (DEM).
 The principle of DEM simulations is to treat each grain as a sphere (of diameter $D$) subject to gravity and contact forces with both the other grains and the basal and lateral walls.
-These contact forces are characterized by a coefficient of restitution $e$, a coefficient of friction $\mu_m$ and a stiffness coefficient $k$ (see Supplementary Table~1).
-The fundamental principle of dynamics is applied to calculate the motion of each individual particle.
-This method, which has successfully been used to simulate granular flows \cite{Cundall_Strack_1979,Silbert_etal_2001,Luding2008}, has been optimized to obtain three-dimensional SFD flows within a reasonable computation time.
-We used periodic boundary conditions in the streamwise direction.
+These contact forces are characterized by a coefficient of restitution $e_{g}=0.972$, a coefficient of friction $\mu_{g}=0.33$ for interactions between grains, with $e_{m}=0.8$ and $\mu_{m}=0.596$ for grain/wall interactions (values taken from \citep{Louge_Keast_2001}).
+Newton's second law is applied to calculate the motion of each individual particle.
+This method, which has successfully been used to simulate granular flows \citep{Cundall_Strack_1979,Silbert_etal_2001,Luding2008}, has been optimized to obtain three-dimensional SFD flows within a reasonable computation time. \begin{floatingfigure}[r]{0.5\columnwidth} {Geometry of the system.
+The grains flow on an inclined plane (length $L$) and between two side walls separated by a gap $W$.
+Periodic boundary conditions are used in the $x$-direction.
+The variations of the mass holdup $\tilde{H}$ and of the angle of inclination $\theta$ lead to the observation of new SFD flow regimes.} \end{floatingfigure} We used periodic boundary conditions in the streamwise direction, while walls constrain the flow in lateral directions (see Fig.~\ref{fig:geometry}).
 The periodic cell had a length $L=20D$ and width $W=68D$.
-Simulations were run up to a stabilization of the total kinetic energy of the system.
-We obtained SDF flows for all the flow configurations we have investigated, varying extensively the inclination angle $\theta$ and the mass hold-up $\tilde{H}$ (defined by $\tilde{H}=\int_{0}^{\infty} \phi (z) dz/D$ where $\phi$ is the particle volume fraction at height $z$).
+We used a relative large cell width to allow for the development of transverse instabilities

-Our simulations reveal the existence of unexpected SFD regimes which were never reported in the literature.
-These new regimes emerge from the destabilization of SFD unidirectional flows upon increase of the mass holdup and the slope.
-These flow regimes are likely to be encountered in many real situations and raise new challenges for extending the scope of current rheological models.
-We report below the various SFD flow regimes obtained upon variation of the slope and mass holdup and focus first on the supported flow regimes.\\
+\citep{Borzsonyi_etal_2009}.
+It is worth mentioning that most simulations in the literature used lateral periodic boundary conditions with a small width (typically $W=20D$), preventing three-dimensional patterns to develop.